paescebu/PolynomialRegressionSwift/README.md

 ## Warranty
 The code comes with no warranty of any kind.
 I hope it'll be useful to you (it certainly is to me), but I make no guarantees regarding its functionality or otherwise.

+## Donations

+You really don't have to pay anything to use this package.
+But if you feel generous today and would like to donate because this package helped you so much, here's a PayPal donation link: https://www.paypal.com/donate/?hosted_button_id=JYL8DBGA2X4YQ

+or just buy me a hot chocolate: https://www.buymeacoffee.com/paescebu